 The FDA adds that one 1997 study on triclosan in Colgate toothpaste found that the product was effective at preventing gingivitis, a mild form of gum disease that causes redness and swelling.
 However, the FDA does not point to any other (or more recent) research that links triclosan to dental hygiene.

 The potential negative impacts of triclosan

 As the FDA points out, most research on the negative effects of triclosan has been conducted on animals—not human test subjects.
 "Some short-term animal studies have shown that exposure to high doses of triclosan is associated with a decrease in the levels of some thyroid hormones.
 But we don’t know the significance of those findings to human health," says the FDA.
 "Other studies have raised the possibility that exposure to triclosan contributes to making bacteria resistant to antibiotics.
 At this time, we don’t have enough information available to assess the level of risk that triclosan poses for the development of antibiotic resistance."

-While a 2017 study found that triclosan can build up and linger on your toothbrush bristles for weeks, making it simple for the ingredient to reach your organs, some big brands didn’t regard as a health risk.
-In fact, Colgate told Time it still uses triclosan in products to “fight harmful plaque germs that can cause gingivitis.”
-But given new findings published in the journal Science Translational Medicine that suggest the compound could be negatively affecting your gut and putting your health at risk, hopefully products are on the cusp of change.
+A 2017 study found that triclosan can build up and linger on your toothbrush bristles for weeks, making it simple for the ingredient to reach your gut—but some big brands didn't regard this as a health risk.
+(In fact, Colgate told Time it still uses triclosan in products to "fight harmful plaque germs that can cause gingivitis.")
+A year later, still more research conducted on mice and published in the journal Science Translational Medicine found that the compound could be negatively affecting your gut and putting your health at risk.
+And yet, things still didn't change.

 Loading More Posts...